alfnielsen/attr-transform.macro/README.md

 ## Logic steps and flow

-The transformation is done in 4 steps:
+The transformation is done in 5 steps:

 1. Collect all attributes that match the config
 2. Call validate-functions, value-functions, replace-function and match-funtions.
 (This is done after match to allow collect flag)
 3. Transform the attributes (replace name and/or value etc.)
+4. Run actions on the element
-4. Remove attributes that are marked for "remove: true"
+5. Remove attributes that are marked for "remove: true"

 ## Typescript difinitions